Services

 If you've found you couldn't get to the Sunday 4pm one, or never came to

-Hope to see you there. - see below for joining link and details.
+any, this is your chance - see below for joining link and details.

 Church Giving.
 We are now passing the offerings plate at services.
 I